Ethan0429/COSC102-Lab-Writeups/labs/lab5.md

 - ### Caveats

     Same as step 3, you need to make sure you open/close and some more stuff:
+    1. you'll be calling `fout <<` in your `while` loop that's doing `fin >>`.
+So make sure you open the file with `fout` before starting the loop.
-    1. are able to open the specified file
+    2. are able to open the specified file
-    2. are closing the file handle once you're done with it (i.e. done outputting)
+    3. are closing the file handle once you're done with it (i.e. done outputting)
-    3. before you print anything, you'll need to determine if the ticket line you've just read is within a valid date range.
+    4. before you print anything, you'll need to determine if the ticket line you've just read is within a valid date range.
 If you did as I recommended in Step 1, then you will have setup your `difference` variables.
 Using these variable, you can determine if the date read from the ticket input file (in Step 3) is between the original `start` & `end` date using the following formula

         ```python
         if end_year - ticket_yyyy <= diff_year and... [another condition] and ...: